Wolfert Gerritse van Couwenhoven: New Amersfoort

 Shortly thereafter, he leased a bouwerie in New Amsterdam and managed it until 1636, when he was granted a patent of several hundred acres on Long Island.
 He called his plantation "Achervelt"; later it served as the founding of the town of New Amersfoort, named after Gerritse's original home.
 Today the area is known as Flatlands.
-His plantation was located near the current intersection of King's Highway and Flatbush Avenue.

 In 2007 the deed of the granted land in Long Island was sold to a private collector for $156,000 becoming "one of the oldest Dutch documents in private hands".
 The deed dated 6 June 1636 is written in Dutch and outlines the purchase of the land (3,600-acre) from the Lenape Indians.

 Public service

 In 1637, he became a Freeholder in Midwout, and again in 1641.
 In 1653, he was sent by the colony to the States-General in the Netherlands as a Commissioner.
 In 1654, Wolphert served as a Schepen of New Amsterdam, and in 1657 was made a Burgher.
 He served on the citizens council of Eight Men.